Positron11/Remarque/README.md

 ### Text Formatting

-This part of Remarqué attempts to make use of what limited text formatting capabilities Gedit offers and [**requires a Gedit colour scheme that supports Remarqué**](#gedit-colour-scheme).
+This part of Remarqué attempts to make use of what limited text formatting capabilities basic text editors offer and [**requires a GTKSourceView colour scheme that supports Remarqué**](#gtksourceview-colour-scheme).
 GTKSourceViewLang's selector protocol unfortunately doesn't allow for nested selectors, so we'll have to make do with one style at a time (for now).

 - **Bold text:** Put text between ` ** ` with no space between the apostrophes and the text to be bold.